j-emilsson/pokemon-reddest/README.md

 ## Credit
 The pret team for the pokered disassemblies, which this repository is based on: [pret/pokered](https://github.com/pret/pokered)

+The pret team and its contributors for the wiki tutorials: [Tutorials](https://github.com/pret/pokered/wiki/Tutorials)

 TheFakeMateo for physical/special split: [rpp-backup](https://github.com/JustRegularLuna/rpp-backup)